Vinay0759/DataTypes2/README.md

-This code is display datatypes of the user entered value
+This code is to  display datatypes of the user entered value